-Breaking up words into syllables or chunks is an important part of learning to read.
-Syllabication helps children learn to read and spell difficult words.
-If your child gets stuck on a difficult word, he or she can use the syllabication rules to figure it out.
+Teaching children to divide words into syllables or chunks is an important part of the Orton-Gillingham approach.
+The Orton-Gillingham approach teaches all six syllable types explicitly to children as they are learning to read.
 On today’s post I am going to share the six different syllable types and give you some information on teaching syllable division.

 Count the Syllables

 One activity that helps a child pull apart the syllables in a word is to count them.
 This can be done by clapping each syllable.
 You can start by counting (actually clapping) the number of syllables in your child’s own name.
 Ja-son (clap, clap).
 Jon-a-than. (clap, clap, clap).
 You can also clap out the days of the week Tues-day, the months of the year, Sep-tem-ber and fun words like cu-cum-ber or Cin-der-el-la.

 For those kids who are having difficulties understanding syllables, try using “chin dropping.”
 This technique will help a child really “feel” the syllables.
 Place your hand under your chin, palm down.
 Now, say a multisyllabic word aloud.
 Every time your chin drops, that is one syllable!
 Some other ideas for teaching syllable division include: